-The Legal & Regulatory Virtual Conference is an unparalleled professional development and networking opportunity for energy attorneys and regulatory personnel.
+The Legal & Regulatory Conference is an unparalleled professional development and networking opportunity for energy attorneys and regulatory personnel.
 Join us to get updates on federal legislative and regulatory changes impacting public power.
 Ask colleagues how they deal with the legal issues you contend with every day.

 Get critical information and insights on the key issues you're facing:

-- Federal securities laws
+- Federal communications laws

-- Critical energy infrastructure
+- Renewable energy mandates